bishtanuj/temperature-convertor/README.md

 6. Converts temperature form Fahrenheit to Kelvin

 The following are the implementation of programs in different programming languages: <br>
-:Right Arrow: [Click Here](/Temperature%20Convertor%20Using%20C%20Language/temperatureConvertor.c) to see the program implementation in C.
+▶ [Click Here](/Temperature%20Convertor%20Using%20C%20Language/temperatureConvertor.c) to see the program implementation in C.
+▶ [Click Here](/Temerature%20Convertor%20using%20C++/temperatureConvertor.cpp) to see the program implementation in C++.